Coming of Age

 Young People’s Ministry in the Community

 First Unitarian is active in our community in a wide variety of ways.
 Our ministry with children and youth is connected through liaisons to the church’s Social Justice programs.
-These programs enable our young people and their families to help with a variety of projects, including Adopt-a-Highway cleanup days, workdays on our adopted 10-acre spot in the Rio Grande bosque, Project SHARE, Food Bank, and Habitat for Humanity.
+These programs enable our young people and their families to help with a variety of projects, including Adopt-a-Highway cleanup days, workdays on our adopted 10-acre spot in the Rio Grande bosque, Project SHARE, and Roadrunner Food Bank.